Try Carti Pro free for 14 days.Start free trial →

 Why "Automation vs Human" Is the Wrong Framing

-Most Shopify merchants don’t want either a fully manual inbox or a bot that sounds like a spreadsheet.
+Most Shopify merchants don't want a fully manual inbox or a bot that sounds like a spreadsheet.
 They want speed for the boring stuff and judgment for the risky stuff.

 Done well, automation frees humans to handle refunds, angry shoppers, and weird edge cases.
 Done poorly, it trains customers to distrust your brand and flood you with "let me speak to a person" messages.